netmms/ha_netmms/local_audio/README.md

-# Local Audio Player Add-on for Home Assistant
+# Web Megaphone Add-on for Home Assistant

-The **Local Audio Player** add-on allows Home Assistant to play audio files **locally on the Home Assistant host**, or alternatively **send decoded PCM audio into a Snapserver pipe** for synchronized multi-room audio.
+The **Web Megaphone** add-on provides a flexible, browser-accessible public-address (PA) audio system that runs directly on your Home Assistant host.
+It allows any device on your network to open a simple web page and broadcast live audio or trigger audio playback through two independently controlled volume channels.

 This add-on is part of the **NETMMS Home Assistant Add-ons** collection.